How to Avoid Credit Repair and Credit Counseling Scams

 Signs of a Credit Repair Scam

-There are several obvious red flags to watch for before going with a credit repair company:
+There are several obvious red flags to watch for before dealing with a credit repair company:

 - The company requests a payment before any credit repair services are provided.

-- Consumers are not informed about their legal rights or actions they can do themselves for free.
+- Consumers are not informed about their rights or actions they can do themselves for free.

 - Consumers are told not to directly contact a credit bureau.